My TV Recording Setup

 We tend to watch Channel 4 programs the most, and sometimes ITV and the BBC.
 In the UK, the BBC runs programs without adverts, funded by the TV License - a unique set up in the world.

-However, Channel 4 and ITV are funded by adverts and about 25% of watch time is adverts.
+However, Channel 4 and ITV are funded by adverts and often 25% of watch time is adverts.
 Both have streaming solutions, but these also show adverts (unless you pay a fee) and some of them are very repetitive.

 My solution is to just record the TV stream, then process it afterwards so it can be streamed locally using my home server to the TV.